biggers/fsarchiver_backup/README.rst

 References
 ==========

-*Info on doing a bare metal restore using fsarchiver.*  FSarchiver forum entry.
+This is an ``fsarchiver`` forum entry.
 My code is based on this how-to...
+*Info on doing a bare metal restore using fsarchiver.*

  http://www.fsarchiver.org/forums/viewtopic.php?f=16&t=1218